-Businesses are catching on.
+And, businesses are catching on.
 Those using effective inbound marketing initiatives are producing sales leads and, at the same time, establishing expertise and thought leadership in their specific industry.
-Those experiencing this success will tell you that it is contagious, but requires the constant sharing of quality content (in most cases, through blog posts), which attracts interested prospects to their companies.
+Those experiencing this success will tell you that it's contagious, but requires the constant sharing of quality content, which attracts interested prospects to their companies.

-Strong inbound marketing gives you the ability to take someone who does not know you or your business and effectively convert them from a stranger to a raving fan!
+If you want to cultivate a passionate fan base, you must create the right content.
+Strong inbound marketing, which comes in the form of blogs, infographics, premium content, and more, gives you the ability to take someone who doesn't know your business or brand and effectively convert them from a stranger to a raving fan.

-Strangers find your content through myriad ways, including web searches and social media, and become visitors to your blog and website.
+Strangers find your content through a myriad of ways, including web searches and social media, and become visitors to your blog and website.

-Visitors to your blog enjoy what they read and feel that they are learning, which leads them to willingly download a free white paper, e-book, or how-to guide.
+Visitors to your blog enjoy what they read and feel that they're learning, which leads them to willingly download a free white paper, e-book, or how-to guide.
 At this point, they become prospects.

-Prospects come back again and again because the information is helpful.
+Prospects become repeat visitors because the information you give is helpful.
 You encourage their return by providing them with more information that they enjoy, and alerting them via email workflows.
 The more they come back and the more you get to know them, the more they become qualified prospects.

 Qualified prospects become customers.
 The more qualified the prospect, the better able you are to deliver your product and service.
 Once a prospect is identified as a quality prospect, it is time to turn that lead over to the sales department and let salespeople do what they do best: find needs and present solutions.